claireelyse/jenkins/JenkinsPipeline.md

         }
     }
 ```

-## Approval Gates

-## Quality Gates
-In this section I breakdown how to set up Quality Gates for security analysis using GitHub Actions with CodeQL, triggered from a Jenkins pipeline.

-For more in depth explanation go [here](PipelineQualityGates.md)

 Note: the .git files are hidden. if you want to set up vs code to show this folder then  follow the below notes.
 This is optional.